Everything you need to know about the principles, application and thinking behind applying Microsoft’s Zero Trust approach to your cyber security.

 It really is a case of not if but when.
 Nowadays, there are just too many ways a malicious actor can gain access to have 100% confidence that they’ll be stopped at the front door.

 Having the ability to see and understand suspicious or malicious activities within your environment (cloud or on-premises) is an absolute must-have in a Zero Trust world.

-Azure ATP will provide comprehensive visibility into what’s going on within your environment from an identity perspective and works with Azure Sentinel to achieve a wider correlation of events and activities.
+Azure ATP will provide comprehensive visibility into what’s going on within your environment from an identity perspective and works with Microsoft Sentinel to achieve a wider correlation of events and activities.